csu-cs/csci-235/docs/syllabus.md

 individual assignments unless explicitly specified by the professor.
 Do not collaborate, search for posted solutions, or post code online.
 <strong>Make sure that you write every line of your own code.</strong>
-You should not use <strong>ANY</strong> outside sources of code for this class.
-Using or referencing code written by someone else or sharing your code with others (online or in-person) is considered a violation of the academic integrity policy and will result in a report to the registrar’s office. <strong>Posting code relating to assignments on the Internet is prohibited</strong> (e.g., <strong>don’t</strong> post to discussion boards, forums, blogs, public repositories, <strong>chegg.com</strong>, etc.).
-Do NOT look at your neighbor’s screen for hints or ask, “how did you do that?”, unless you talk to me <strong>beforehand</strong>.</p>
+You should not use <strong>ANY</strong> outside sources of code.
+Referencing code written by someone else (including AI) or sharing your code with others (online or in-person) is considered a violation of the Academic Integrity Policy and will be reported to the registrar’s office. <strong>Publically posting code related to assignments is prohibited</strong> (e.g., <strong>don’t</strong> post to forums, blogs, public repositories, chegg.com, etc.).
+Do NOT look at your neighbor’s screen for hints or ask, “how did you do that?”, unless you talk to me
+<strong>beforehand</strong>.</p>
 <ul>
 <li><strong>NEVER</strong> look at someone else’s code in person or
 online (chegg.com, forums, email, etc.).<br />
 <strong>Do</strong> ask your professor if you have questions or get
 stuck.</li>
 <li><strong>NEVER</strong> search online for assignment solutions.<br />
-<strong>Do</strong> only reference code from the book, code given to you
+<strong>Do</strong> only reference code given by the instructor or
-by the instructor, and other resources explicitly listed in the <a href="#course-materials">Course Materials</a>.</li>
+resources in the <a href="#course-materials">Course Materials</a>
+list.</li>
 <li><strong>NEVER</strong> exchange code in any manner or you tell
 someone what code they need.<br />
-<strong>You may</strong> talk to your classmates about C++ or
+<strong>You may</strong> talk to classmates about C++ or assignments
-assignments as long as you are not sharing ideas for assignment solutions.</li>
+without sharing ideas for solutions.</li>
 <li><strong>NEVER</strong> use an AI tool to generate code for use in an
 assignment or exam without explicit permission from the instructor for that particular task.<br />
 <strong>You may</strong> use AI to generate help explain concepts or
 study before exams.</li>
 </ul>
-<p><a href="https://csu-cs.github.io/csci-235/integrity">Click here for
-additional guidance on academic integrity for Computer Science coursework.</a></p>
 <div id="a-community-of-honor" class="section level3">
 <h3>A Community of Honor</h3>
 <blockquote>